atinsinghal97/go-jira-add-ons/readme.md

 | [Add Distinct (Single) Labels to Multiple Issues Script](/jira-add-distinct-labels.sh) | [Add Distinct (Single) Labels to Multiple Issues Template](templates/add-distinct-labels-template.json) |

 A sample aliases file is provided [here](sample/source_aliases.sh).
 To test them out run `source sample/source_aliases.sh` in terminal.
 To load this by default every time, add that command to your `$HOME/.zshrc` or `$HOME/.bashrc` file.
 Make sure to use the full path to the file.

+## Is there a test instance where I can try these scripts out?

+It makes sense that you wouldn't want to test this out against your main JIRA project while you figure things out.
+You can setup your own local JIRA instance using Docker within a few minutes.
+(You'll need to activate a JIRA trial but don't worry once you run the container, JIRA will guide you through.)

+Here's the link to the [Official JIRA Image by Atlassian](https://hub.docker.com/r/atlassian/jira-software).